-- Ice packs – some doctors recommend this, but I don't.
+- Apply ice packs – some doctors recommend this, but I don't.
 I think the treatment itself may be more uncomfortable than the disease.

-Most people will get relief from the treatments listed above.
+Most people will get relief from at-home treatments.
 However, sometimes these remedies do not work, or don't work well enough.
-In that case, there are treatments that the doctor can provide, ranging from pills, to prescription creams, to minimally invasive procedures, and even to hemorrhoid removal surgery.
-We will discuss these in an upcoming blog.
+In that case, there are treatments that the doctor can provide.
+These can range from pills to prescription creams to minimally invasive procedures, and even to hemorrhoid removal surgery.

 In the meantime, if you have more questions or feel your condition is urgent, contact your Temple physician or healthcare provider.